- The Empty Tomb

 לדוד מזמור נאם ה’ לאדני שב ליימיני עד־אשית איביך הדם לרגליך׃

 Le-David Mizmor neoom.
-Adoanai ladoni shev liyemini ad-asheet oyvecha hadom leraglecha.
+Adonai ladoni shev liyemini ad-asheet oyvecha hadom leraglecha.

 A Psalm of David.
 ADONAI (ה’) says to my master (אדני) “Sit at My right hand, until I make your enemies your footstool.”

 *It is important to note that both the Prophet-King David and the Talmid Thomas make a distinction between ADONAI and M’shicho (His Messiah).
 The Messiah, the man, is addressed as our lord, our master.
-However, the Spirit of the Holy One who Indwells the Messiah, is ADONAI (G-d).
+However, the Spirit of the Holy One who Indwells the Messiah, is ADONAI (the LORD).

 We Jews do not worship the man, the Messiah.
 The Messiah Yeshua of his own words confirms that this too is his belief.
 Yeshua only worships Adonai our Father.
 Not himself.
 This is a true saying, for the resurrected Rabbi Yeshua speaking on his own authority declares:

-Go to My (Jewish) brothers and tell them: “I am ascending to My Father and your Father, and to My G-d and your G-d.”
+Go to My (Jewish) brothers and tell them: “I am ascending to My Father and your Father, and to My God and your God.”

 How does our Jewish brother the Messiah address his fellow Jewish disciples?
 He addresses us as being his “brothers.”
 Then how does our Messiah relate us to Avinu Shebashamayim?
-He says *Avinu Adonai is our Father and G-d and his Father and G-d.
+He says *Avinu Adonai is our Father and God and his Father and God.

-Only for the reason that the Spirit of ADONAI Indwells the Messiah do we capitalize nearly every reference to M’shicho.
-In our doing so we are merely punctuating our reverence for the G-d of the house (EL-Bethel-ADONAI).
-Not the house itself (Bethel-Yeshua Ben Ha’adam).
-Therefore, we worship G-d only.
+Only for the reason that the Spirit of ADONAI (the LORD) Indwells the Messiah do we capitalize nearly every reference to M’shicho.
+In our doing so we are merely punctuating our reverence for the God of the house (EL-Bethel-ADONAI).
+Not the house itself (Bethel-Yeshua ben Ha’adam).
+Therefore, we worship God only.
 We honor our brother the Messiah Yeshua above every other name given among all of humankind; however, we do not worship him.

-Especially note the important Torah distinction that is made between the two different place names: EL-Bethel (הָאֵל֙ בֵּֽית־אֵ֔ל-indicating G-d Himself) and Bethel (בֵּֽית־אֵ֑ל-referring to the Messiah; G-d’s permanent dwelling place).
+Especially note the important Torah distinction that is made between the two different place names: EL-Bethel (הָאֵל֙ בֵּֽית־אֵ֔ל-indicating God Himself) and Bethel (בֵּֽית־אֵ֑ל-referring to the Messiah; God’s permanent dwelling place).